AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/DescribeAutoProvisioningGroups.md

 # DescribeAutoProvisioningGroups

-You can call this operation to query one or more auto provisioning groups.
+You can call this operation to query information of one or more auto provisioning groups.

 ## Debugging